jacmei/valorant-account-switcher/README.md

 *The program doesn't do anything but open up the Riot Client*

 > Set the program to run as administrator

+*What prerequisites do I need to make my own changes?*

+> Download `AutoHotkey v1.1` in order for the cryptographic functions to work